Your experienced Specialist Orthodontist in Adelaide

 Did you know that your teeth have a memory?
 It’s true!
-Your teeth may try to move back into their original position after your orthodontic treatment.
+Your teeth may try to move back into their original position after your orthodontic treatment (annoying, I know).
 This is why wearing your retainer after your braces or clear aligner treatment is so important.

 Throughout your life, your bite can change from various causes, such as:

 - Mouth breathing

 - Playing musical instruments